jo3-l/blog/content/posts/highlighting-with-code-with-shiki-in-hugo.md

 ## Some important caveats

-Shiki is highly extensible and looks beautiful, but using with Hugo has significant drawbacks.
-Notably, Shiki is only usable as a JavaScript library; this not only ties you to the dreaded npm ecosystem but also means that Shiki cannot be integrated smoothly into Hugo's build process.
-**Instead, Shiki must run in a separate build step that post-processes the HTML files output by Hugo.[^2]**
+Shiki is highly extensible and looks beautiful, but using it in a Hugo website has significant drawbacks.
+Notably, Shiki is only usable as a JavaScript library; this not only ties you to the dreaded npm ecosystem but also means that Shiki cannot be integrated smoothly into Hugo's build process. **Instead, Shiki must run in a separate build step that post-processes the HTML files output by Hugo.[^2]**

 Concretely, instead of building with